Pytest plugin for measuring coverage.

 Fixed broken exception handling on .pth file.
 See #136.

-- Changed --cov so it can be used with no path argument (in wich case the source settings from .coveragerc will be used instead).
+Changed --cov so it can be used with no path argument (in which case the source settings from .coveragerc will be used instead).

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.